 These findings, which apply to dinner time meals only, indicate that factors unrelated to the child, i.e. serving habits of parents, are strongly related to a child’s food consumption.
 As shown in this study, the relationship between what parents serve themselves and what they serve their children has important implications as larger portion sizes may translate into increased food intake.

 The authors argue that the results of the study could be applied in interventions targeted at children to increase or reduce food intake.
 By consistently serving large portions, parents may impose a consumption norm onto their children that may lead them to eat more, in general.
-By serving smaller portions, however, parents could also prevent excess energy intake in overweight and obese children.
+By serving smaller portions, however, parents could also prevent excess energy intake in children who are living with obesity or overweight.
 Future interventions should aim at improving parents’ ability to estimate appropriate serving sizes in order to positively influence children’s growth outcomes.
 It should be noted, however, that due to the observational nature of the study, no conclusions can be made regarding the causal effect of the amounts served to children to their food intake.

 For further information, please see: